openjs-foundation/summit/.github/ISSUE_TEMPLATE/summit-topic-proposal.md

 **Pre-requisite knowledge**

 <!--
-List pre-requisite knowledge that it would be required for participants to have.
+List pre-requisite knowledge that it would be required for participants to have or resources you would like them to review before the session.
 This is different from Level above.
 Pre-requisite knowledge

 Example: It would be helpful for attendees to have some familiarity with the processes of the Release WG, since we plan to do a minor release during the session.
 That being said, we are happy to walk newer folks through the process.
+Please review [this doc]() before the session.
 -->

 **Describe the session**